ptsteadman/notebook/stories/symbol-grounding.md

 On Monday morning, a driver picked Feyerabend up from her apartment a little bit after sunrise.

+The driver led her through a glowing marble building enclosed in a glass atrium.

 <hr>

 The protagonist takes chemical castration medication, and is a pretty upstanding, idealistic person.
 The world in general is an improved, a positive late capitalism.
 A very clear, discrete presence in his mind, at a very precise point.

 "That's a qualia," said Addison, laughing.